neondatabase/website/content/docs/reference/cli-connection-string.md

 ---
 title: Neon CLI commands — connection-string
-subtitle: Use the Neon CLI to manage your Neon project directly from your terminal
+subtitle: Use the Neon CLI to manage Neon projects directly from your terminal
 enableTableOfContents: true
 isDraft: true
 ---

 ## Before you begin

 Ensure that you have [installed the Neon CLI](../reference/neon-cli/install-the-neon-cli).
-Once installed, you can manage your Neon projects directly from the command line.

 ## The `connection-string` command

-This command creates a connection string for connecting to Neon.
+This command constructs a PostgreSQL connection string for connecting to a database in your Neon project.
 The connection string includes the password for the specified role.

 ### Usage